volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Background

-I more than sure that we rarther often change our job titles, projects, teams, technologies, and each time when I open a new project I see the entirely different picture of the project, and specifically, the tests.
+I more than sure that we rather often change our job titles, projects, teams, technologies, and each time when I open a new project I see the entirely different picture of the project, and specifically, the tests.
 You may wonder why it so important.
 Well, because the well-organaized